Invarion/invarion-docs/docs/rapidpath/using-layers/plan-stages.md

 ## Printing or Exporting Stages

-Printing or exporting your plan stages is made a lot easier with the quick access right click menu.
-Simply right click to open the menu and then either select Print or Export all regions.
+Printing or exporting your plan stages is made a lot easier with the quick access **Right click** menu.
+Simply **Right click** to open the menu and then either select Print or Export all regions.

 ![canvas print menu](./assets/Canvas_Print_Menu.png)